mattdrapkin/mattdrapkin/README.md

 ## 👋 About Me

 Hi there!
 I'm Matt Drapkin, a Computer Science student at Princeton University with a minor in Statistics and Machine Learning.
+My interests lie primarily in full-stack engineering and entrepreneurship.

-Some of my favorite classes I've taken include Advanced Programming Techniques, Computer Vision, and Research Projects in Data Science.
+Some of my favorite classes I've taken at Princeton include Advanced Programming Techniques, Computer Vision, and Research Projects in Data Science.
 I am most excited to take Computer Architecture and Principles of Blockchains in the fall, when I'll get practice with C++ and Rust.

 ## 💼 Experience